Artists4Ceasefire: History

 Artists4Ceasefire was organized on October 20, 2023 as a volunteer organization to advocate for a calling for an immediate and permanent ceasefire in the Gaza war, the delivery of humanitarian aid, and the release of all hostages taken in the war.
 That month, 55 artists and entertainment industry members signed an open letter to President Joe Biden as part of the collective demanding a ceasefire.
 The letter reads: "We believe all life is sacred, no matter faith or ethnicity and we condemn the killing of Palestinian and Israeli civilians."

 The collective partnered with artist Shepard Fairey and several humanitarian organizations, including Oxfam America, ActionAid USA, and the War Child Alliance.
 On October 27, 2023, Oxfam America declared its support for the collective via posts and stories on its Instagram account.
 On November 6, 2023, ActionAid USA released a statement of its support for the collective.

-As of March 2024, the collective's open letter has expanded to include hundreds of artists, including Drake, Jennifer Lopez, Bella and Gigi Hadid, Michael Stipe, Cate Blanchett, Zayn Malik, Frank Ocean, Rachel McAdams, Oscar Isaac, Bradley Cooper, David Oyelowo, Ben Affleck, John Cusack, Kristen Stewart, Channing Tatum, Quinta Brunson, Sandra Oh, Jon Stewart, and Joaquin Phoenix.
-Its other signatories include Tom Hardy, Milla Jovovich, Richard Gere, Peter Gabriel, Viggo Mortensen, Kirsten Dunst, Annie Lennox, Alyssa Milano, Jim Jarmusch, Brian Cox, Michael Moore, Andrew Garfield, Alfonso Cuarón, Selena Gomez, Janelle Monáe, Lupita Nyong'o, Hasan Minhaj, Jeremy Strong, Ayo Edebiri, Jenna Ortega, Mark Ruffalo, Cynthia Nixon, Dua Lipa, and Mark Rylance.
+As of March 2024, the collective's open letter has expanded to include hundreds of artists, including (but not limited to) Ben Affleck, Bella and Gigi Hadid, Bradley Cooper, Cate Blanchett, Channing Tatum, David Oyelowo, Drake, Frank Ocean, Jennifer Lopez, Joaquin Phoenix, John Cusack, Jon Stewart, Kristen Stewart, Macklemore, Michael Stipe, Oscar Isaac, Quinta Brunson, Rachel McAdams, Sandra Oh, and Zayn Malik.
+Its other signatories include Alfonso Cuarón, Alyssa Milano, Andrew Garfield, Annie Lennox, Ayo Edebiri, Brian Cox, Cynthia Nixon, Dua Lipa, Hasan Minhaj, Janelle Monáe, Jenna Ortega, Jeremy Strong, Jim Jarmusch, Kirsten Dunst, Lupita Nyong'o, Mark Rylance, Mark Ruffalo, Michael Moore, Milla Jovovich, Peter Gabriel, Richard Gere, Selena Gomez, Tom Hardy, and Viggo Mortensen.

 In September 2024, Artists4Ceasefire joined with Oxfam America, ActionAid, and Shepard Fairey to issue a call to action titled "Stop Weapons, Save Lives".
 Among those calling for a U.S. arms embargo on Israel are Mahershala Ali, Cynthia Nixon, Mark Ruffalo, and Ilana Glazer.
 "Our demand is simple—our elected leaders must enforce existing U.S. and international humanitarian laws that prohibit the use of military assistance to commit grave human rights violations", Ruffalo said.

 Pin

 The Artists4Ceasefire enamel pin depicts an orange hand on a red background.
 A black heart appears inside the hand.
 Artists4Ceasefire said the orange hand represents "the beautiful community of people from all backgrounds that have come together in support of centering our shared humanity".
 Snopes compared the orange hand used in the design to red-hand symbols including the Red Hand of Ulster (a symbol used for the Irish province of Ulster), the symbol for Missing and Murdered Indigenous Women (MMIW), and people criticizing Israel as having "blood on its hands" for its actions in Gaza.
-The Israeli government and New York Post journalist David Kaufman said the hand was red and represents the 2000 Ramallah lynching.
-Seth Mandel wrote in an editorial in The Free Press that it "is meant to valorize the murderers of Jews".
+The Israeli government and New York Post journalist David Kaufman have claimed the hand represents the 2000 Ramallah lynching.
+In an editorial in The Free Press, Seth Mandel wrote that the symbol "is meant to valorize the murderers of Jews".